carineconstantino/hacking_br/Resources/lfi-rfi/readme.md

     - convert.base64-decode
     - convert.quoted-printable-encode
     - convert.quoted-printable-decode
-    - convert.iconv.* : Transforms to a different encoding(convert.iconv.<input_enc>.<output_enc>) .
+    - convert.iconv.* : Transforms to a different encoding (convert.iconv.<input_enc>.<output_enc>) .
 To get the list of all the encodings supported run in the console: iconv -l

 - Compression Filters
     - zlib.deflate: Compress the content (useful if exfiltrating a lot of info)
     - zlib.inflate: Decompress the data

 - Encryption Filters
     - mcrypt.* : Deprecated
     - mdecrypt.* : Deprecated

+- Others Filters
+Running in php var_dump(stream_get_filters()); you can find a couple of unexpected filters:
+    - consumed
+    - dechunk: reverses HTTP chunked encoding
+    - convert.*